troy-west/voxxed-18/README.md

-# Voxxed Days Melbourne 2018: Streaming Data Platforms & Clojure
+# Voxxed Days Melbourne: Streaming Data Platforms & Clojure

 Toward the end of the talk we live-code a streaming data platorm, and: